About the Course

 RTJ courses always reward the thinking player over the bomb-and-gouge hitter, and his courses are extremely consistent: while there are no terror holes, there are no weak ones either.
 So the players who can stay consistent, and problem-solve around the course, should prosper.

-Based on these characteristics, we’d say Jon Rahm, LIV Golf’s Birdie Machine, should prosper here.
+Based on these characteristics, we’d say Jon Rahm, LIV Golf’s Birdie Machine, should do well here.
 But don’t rule out Phil Mickelson: he played in all four of those Presidents Cup tournaments at RTJGC, so he’ll have bags of local knowledge (along with lots of support from the crowd).

 HOW CAN I BE THERE?